MathePhysics/UROP-2022/README.md

 Support vector machine is tuned using the `GridSearchCV` tuner in `scikit-learn` using 3-Folds cross-validator and is run on Apple M2 with 8.00 GB of RAM.

-All neural network models are tuned using the `RandomSearch` tuner in `Tensorflow` and trained for 100 epochs using data obtained above on Google Colab using an Nvidia Tesla T4 GPU.
+All neural network models are tuned using the `RandomSearch` tuner in `TensorFlow` and trained for 100 epochs using data obtained above on Google Colab using an Nvidia Tesla T4 GPU.

 ## Benchmarks